 At times I often need a little help focussing, as a copywriter I need to make sure I am writing fresh content for my clients so I use my Alexa to help me keep that focus.
 The most useful way is to time how long I’m working.
 I like to use the Pomodoro Technique to help me focus and Alexa helps me with that, I ask her to set a timer for 25 minutes and then I get stuck in.

-Another way I use her to help me focus is by getting her to play relaxing and soothing music with Amazon Music, you can see my soothing playlist here.
+Another way I use her to help me focus is by getting her to play relaxing and soothing music with Amazon Music.

 Alexa for Motivation

 Sometimes, we all need a kick up the bum to get us fired up.
 I like to do this before I do a Facebook live or host a Zoom call so that I feel positive and energised which then comes across in the way I present myself.